 Set in an area whose beginnings are lost in the midst of time and legends, the Badia di San Sebastiano, founded in the late 5th century, is understood to have been a source of inspiration for St. Benedict.
 His influential Rule paved the way for the formation of communal monastic living as opposed to the old hermitic way of life, and upon which the modern Christian faith was built.
-It is thought that St. Benedict's teachings became the bedrock on which Christianity in Wester Europe evolved as we know it.
+It is thought that St. Benedict's on which Christianity in Western Europe evolved as we know it.

 After 1500 years, it is time for a new chapter - a chapter that gently takes this extraordinary building and breathes new life into it.
-The Leslie Foundation habeen honoured with this task and to this end, has put togethe this booklet to give the reader a sense of the place, and to allow conversations to flourish as to how to shape the next chapter for the Badia di San Sebastiano.
+The Leslie Foundation has been honoured with this task and to this end, has put together this booklet to give the reader a sense of the place, and to allow conversations to flourish as to how to shape the next chapter for the Badia di San Sebastiano.

-guardians, this in turn will allow the newly formed Leslie Foundation to fulfil its objective of preserving and sharing the unique cultural heritage of a special corner of Ireland, concentrated in and around the village of Glaslough and Castle Leslie Estate, based in Co.
+As the baton passes to new guardians, this in turn will allow the newly formed Leslie Foundation to fulfil its objectives of preserving and sharing the unique cultural heritage of a special corner of Ireland, concentrated in and around the village of Glaslough and Castle Leslie Estate, based in Co.
 Monaghan, Ireland.

-Sammy Leslie

-On behalf of The Leslie
+Sammy Leslie On behalf of The Leslie

-Foundation